 Washington University in St. Louis

-The Correlates of Protection Core E utilizes advanced immune assays to evaluate the efficacy and safety of vaccines and monoclonal antibodies against highly pathogenic flaviviruses and alphaviruses, such as Dengue, West Nile, and Chikungunya viruses.
+The Correlates of Protection Core E utilizes advanced immune assays to evaluate the efficacy and safety of vaccines and monoclonal antibodies against highly pathogenic orthoflaviviruses and alphaviruses, such as Dengue, West Nile, and Chikungunya viruses.
 Led by renowned experts, Core E establishes high-throughput testing methods and leverages clinical data to validate and refine assays.
 By identifying immune correlates of protection, Core E provides critical insights to guide vaccine development and therapeutic strategies.
-This work accelerates the creation of effective countermeasures for current and future emerging viral threats.
+This work accelerates the development of effective treatments for orthoflavivirus and alphavirus infections, which are critical for protecting the health of the American Public.

 FLARE Participating Organizations & Institutions